-The Canon R6 II isn't designed for POV action video, but it's a good choice if you want to film sports or action from the sidelines.
+The Canon R6 II isn't designed for POV-style action video, but it's a good choice if you want to film sports or action from the sidelines.
 Video quality is great, and it can shoot 4k / 60 fps video without a crop.
-That said, 120 fps recording is limited to 1080p with no sound, which isn't bad, but frame rate options are still limited compared to a dedicated action camera.
+That said, 120 fps recording is limited to 1080p without sound, which isn't bad, but frame rate options are still limited compared to a dedicated action camera.
 It's also on the bulkier side.
 Though it's well-built and weather-sealed, it isn't waterproof.

 The Canon R6 Mark II comes in one color variant: 'Black'.
 You can see our unit's label here.

-You can buy the camera on its own without a lens or bundled with either the Canon RF 24-105mm f/4-7.1 IS STM kit lens or the more premium Canon RF 24-105mm f/4 L IS USM lens.
+You can buy the camera body on its own without a lens or bundled with either the Canon RF 24-105mm f/4-7.1 IS STM kit lens or the more premium Canon RF 24-105mm f/4 L IS USM lens.

 Let us know if you come across any other variants, and we'll update our review.